enesser/git-breakdown/README.md

 ## Usage

 I prefer to copy this script somewhere in my path so it can be executed from anywhere.
 That's optional.
-But to use the script, simply run it in any directory that contains a git repository.
+But to use the script, simply run it in any directory that contains a Git repository.

 ```
 $ git-breakdown